 - Do not choose your early decision college based on what school you fell in love with (my niece’s problem).
 Be realistic.
-Are you in the ball park?
-If your scores and grades do not fall within the median range, your extracurriculars or letters of recommendations will not likely get you in.
+Are you in the ballpark?
+If your scores and grades do not fall within the median range, your extracurriculars or letters of recommendation will not likely get you in.

 - College counseling is becoming much like financial planning.
 Unless you are well skilled or connected in this field, you might consider the expense of a private college counselor for your child if you attend a public school with a ratio of, no joke, 500:1.
 It does take careful planning and strategy to get into your dream school as you can see from just the Early Decision politics which is just ONE facet of the application process!

 The article is here.
 Key paragraphs below.
 Good luck to all!
 And take solace in the fact that college is now an ends to a means and this means is … graduate school.
 Graduate school is the new college degree.
 And so your child can do this all over again, wiser and more successful in his or her efforts.
 And the beauty of graduate school is that you, the parent, do not have to get involved in the application process!

 Early Action Could Aid in Admission, Report Finds

 A report released Wednesday by an association of guidance counselors and admissions officers could be worth a look.
 It provides new evidence for those who believe that applying to college early in the academic year — or, more specifically, submitting applications under binding early-decision programs — increases the likelihood of acceptance.